 Department of Safety and Professional Services

-The Wisconsin Marriage and Family Therapy, Professional Counseling and Social Work Examining Board regulates matters of interest in the mental health profession.
+The Wisconsin substance abuse counseling, Professional Counseling and Social Work Examining Board regulates matters of interest in the mental health profession.
 The Board is divided into three sections for specifically addressing matters pertinent to individual fields of mental health.
 The three sections are Marriage and Family Therapist, Professional Counselor, and Social Worker.
 The sections of the Board deal with licensure and disciplinary matters for their specific field of practice.

 4822 Madison Yards Way